An Experienced Georgia Divorce Litigation Lawyer Helps Navigate Confusing Waters

 Many divorcing couples do so amicably, but our legal team advises against informal agreements concerning personal property division, child custody, etc., because they can be easily ignored.
 We encourage Georgia residents to contact an experienced Commerce divorce lawyer at our firm to discuss custody and other issues, your options and the possible outcomes surrounding each decision.

 A Commerce Custody Litigation Lawyer, Aggressive Yet Professional When Protecting Your Rights

 Georgia Law requires two decisions when determining child custody in a divorce: physical custody and legal custody.
 The former addresses concerns regarding where the child lives and with whom and the latter address legal custodial rights, such as making legal decisions on the child’s behalf and rights to confidential medical and school records.

 A Wilbanks Law Firm Commerce custody litigation lawyer will aggressively yet professionally protect your rights when seeking modification or disputing:

 Amicable divorces are great, but they must be fair to all parties, including asset division.
 When they aren’t, you need a Wilbanks Law Firm property allocation lawyer to assert your right to equitable treatment.
-It’s not only fair to you, it is compliant with State Law.
+It’s not only fair to you but it is also compliant with state law.
 Consult with an experienced and skilled Commerce divorce attorney at the Wilbanks Law Firm to discuss the details of your case, evaluate your options, and decide on an approach that protects your rights and serves your interests.
-We are conveniently located in Commerce, Georgia and serve the greater Atlanta vicinity.
+We are conveniently located in Commerce, Georgia, and serve the greater Atlanta vicinity.